aspose-words/Aspose.Words-for-Java/README.md

 Directory | Description
 --------- | -----------
-[Examples](Examples)  | A collection of Java examples that help you learn and explore the API features [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Words for Java
+[Examples](Examples)  | A collection of Java examples that help you learn and explore the API features [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Words for Java

 ## Resources